DevAgnihotri/MCA_Sem_2/DBMS/Unit_1.md

 - File systems are **old and outdated**, with many issues like **repetition, inconsistency, low security**, and more.
 - DBMS solves all these problems using **smart tools and techniques**.
 - That’s why most modern systems like banks, schools, hospitals use **DBMS** instead of file systems.

+### ❗ "Data redundancy leads to data inconsistency."
+(Simple Explanation)

+**Data redundancy** means the same data is stored in multiple places (duplicate copies).

+#### Why is this a problem?
+- If you update data in one place but forget to update it everywhere else, the data becomes **inconsistent** (not the same in all places).
+- For example, if a student's address is stored in two files and you change it in only one, now the files have different addresses for the same student.
+- This makes it hard to know which data is correct.
+- It can cause **errors** in reports, confusion for users, and problems in decision-making.

+#### Key Points:
+- **Redundancy = Repetition** of data.
+- **Inconsistency = Mismatched** or conflicting data.
+- **Main reason:** Manual updates in multiple places are error-prone.
+- **DBMS helps:** By storing data in one place, DBMS reduces redundancy and keeps data consistent.

+**Summary:**
+When the same data is stored in many places, it’s easy for mistakes to happen, leading to different versions of the data.
+This is why data redundancy causes data inconsistency.

 ---